HOW WE DO IT

 We have four basic methods for collecting phones.

 - Permanent Collection Barrels.
-To date, we have over 900 barrels permanently located in Police Stations, Libraries, Grocery Stores, Cell Phone Stores, etc., etc. Our goal is to end 2012 with over 1,500 barrels conveniently located for anyone to donate a used cell phone.
+To date, we have over 900 barrels permanently located in Police Stations, Libraries, Grocery Stores, Cell Phone Stores, etc., etc. Our goal is to get to 1,000 permanent barrel conveniently located for anyone to donate a used cell phone.

 - One Month Cell Phone Drives.
 Any organization, business or civic group can request that we send them a cell phone collection barrel to collect phones for a one month period.
 Secure the Call will make the drive as easy as possible – providing the barrel with a customized sign above it naming the sponsor with their logo and all the marketing materials needed to spread the word and take in as many phones as possible.

 - Lost and Found Phones.
 Unfortunately, people lose their cell phones in rental cars, hotels, bars and restaurants, sporting events, etc. Most companies finding these phones make an effort to return them to their owners.
 After the phones have been held for thirty days, the original owner forfeits all ownership rights to them.
 Secure the Call has the great fortune to have many large and small companies that send us any phones that can’t be returned to their owners.